-Churchill was the champion two year old last season with two Group One wins to his name, including the Dewhurst Stakes.
+Churchill was the champion two-year-old last season with two Group One wins to his name, including the Dewhurst Stakes.
 That resulted in the Irish horse becoming the bookmakers’ favourite for the 2000 Guineas and the Derby.

-If the Classic winner does run at Epsom he is sure to go off as the favourite, however, as connections have yet confirm if he is running, he has been quite weak in the Derby betting where he is currently available at 5/1.
+If the Classic winner does run at Epsom he is sure to go off as the favourite, however, as connections have yet confirmed if he is running, he has been quite weak in the Derby betting where he is currently available at 5/1.
 Other options for the horse could be the St James’s Palace Stakes over a mile at Royal Ascot later in June, while there have been some suggestions he could drop back down in trip.

 Cracksman went into the Dante Stakes at York last week as the favourite to enhance his Derby claims with victory in one of the leading trials for Epsom.
-Sadly the ground became too soft for the three year old and his trainer John Gosden made the decision to pull the horse out of the race.
+Sadly the ground became too soft for the three-year-old and his trainer John Gosden made the decision to pull the horse out of the race.
 Permian took full advantage of Cracksman’s absence on the Knavesmire to put himself into the Derby reckoning, while Forest Ranger – who was tipped to run a big race in the Oddschecker preview of the meeting – and Bentabl also ran well to do their reputations no harm.